 The North American Boreal Forest, however, offers a different story.
-At 1.5 billion acres—more than 1.1 billion of which is still intact—the North American Boreal presents a truly unique opportunity to get it right.
+At 1.5 billion acres—the majority still intact—the North American Boreal presents a truly unique opportunity to get it right.
 By conserving large portions of this great forest now before it's too late, we can shift the narrative and prove that maintaining the ecological integrity of large ecosystems is still possible.

 Family of Five

 The North American Boreal Forest, which spans the northern part of the continent from Alaska to Newfoundland, is a member of the 'Family of Five'—the last remaining major global forests that still feature considerable expanses of untouched wilderness.
 It joins the Amazon, the Russian Boreal, the Congo Basin, and the tropical forests of Borneo and New Guinea.
 Representing 25% of the world's last remaining unspoiled forests, the North American Boreal is the largest intact forest remaining on Earth.

 Canada claims the majority of the North American Boreal, however Alaska contains extensive expanses of boreal throughout the interior as well.

 Today, Aboriginal Peoples are at the forefront of boreal forest conservation and stewardship.
 More than 600 First Nation communities are located in Canada's boreal forest.
 In nearly every corner of the forest, Aboriginal Peoples are leading the way in efforts to preserve the boreal that is integral to both their livelihoods and their culture.